BonaDrone/mosquito-API/README.rst

 Mosquito.clear_EEPROM
 .....................
-Clear all or a specific section of the EEPROM.
-The three available options are:
+Clear a specific section, or all, of the Mosquito's EEPROM.
+There are three available options that clear different sections of the EEPROM.
+These are are:

 1. Clear the parameters section - section 0
 2. Clear the mission section - section 1